megk96/pixel-level-accuracy/README.md

 ### Running Locally
 The main result from the API is obtained from the ``save-instances.ipynb``.
 ```
-Rub all blocks of save-instances.ipynb.
+Run all blocks of save-instances.ipynb.
 ```
 This generates the file ``instanses.json`` in the pwd.
 This could not be uploaded on the repository due to its large size.
 But it is an essential requirement before running the main code.